unbit/ulver/README.md

 This is an almost didactical ANSI C implementation of a Common LISP interpreter.

-It is built for being easily extendable and for being embedded in C/C++ applications
+It is built to be easily extended and for being embedded in C/C++ applications

 Installation
 ============